First time home buyers

 ESTABLISH YOUR BUDGET

 Before you even apply for a mortgage loan, you need to know how much you can afford to spend on your first home.
 A way to do this is to calculate your debt-to-income ratio and to factor in the down payment.
+You can do this by using a Mortgage Calculator.
 While it is ideal for you to have no more than 29 percent of your gross monthly income going to housing cost, the percentages vary depending on the lender and loan program.

 SAVE UP FOR THE DOWN PAYMENT